-In 1989, the City Council adopted Bill No. 0-133 establishing a Greater Albuquerque Recreational Trails Committee (GARTC), which serves as the off-road counterpart to the Greater Albuquerque Bicycling Advisory Committee (GABAC), providing a voice for the trail-user and cycling communities in City government.
+In 1989, the City Council adopted Bill No. 0-133 establishing a Greater Albuquerque Recreational Trails Committee (GARTC), which serves as the off-road counterpart to the Greater Albuquerque Bicycling Advisory Committee (GABAC), providing a generally unified voice for the trail-user and cycling communities in City government.
 In conjunction with the City's Planning Department, GARTC began research for a "Master Recreational Trails Plan" shortly after its formation.
 This process resulted in the 1993 Trails & Bikeways Facility Plan, which represents the city's most comprehensive trails planning document to date (plan maps updated in 1996).

 In 1996, the New Mexico State Highway and Transportation Department (NMSHTD - now NMDOT) produced the first state-wide New Mexico Bicycle-Pedestrian-Equestrian (BPE) Transportation Plan.
 Developed partially in fulfillment of federal mandates under the Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA), the plan provides general guidance in the development of bikeways, walkways, and equestrian trails.
 Three appendices include some design standards, applicable state laws, and trail-related signing and striping excerpts from the Manual on Uniform Traffic Control Devices (MUTCD).
 The recommendations in the plan are "loosely categorized" according to an emerging national convention called the "4-E" approach, which emphasizes the four functional areas of engineering, education, enforcement, and encouragement in promoting and implementing successful BPE programs.
 The state plan was revised in 1999, 2001, and 2003.
-Currently, the NMDOT has begun a comprehensive and collaborative process to develop a 2040 Statewide Long-Range Multimodal Transportation Plan (SLRP).
-The plan will provide a vision for how New Mexico's transportation system can support the well-being of our residents and visitors now and in the future.
+It is currently undergoing an additional revision, which had not been released as of January 2007.